Be blown away by the staggeringly beautiful karst hill landscapes of Vang Vieng.1/30

 Laos has two seasons: the rainy season, which runs from May to October, and the dry season, which runs from November to April.
 Most rain falls in the south.
 For the most part, Laos is hot, although there is a good deal of fluctuation between summer and winter temperatures at higher elevations.
 In Vientiane it ranges from the mid-30s Celsius in April to the upper- 20s Celsius in January.
 In the mountains, however, temperatures can plummet to near freezing in December and January.

 There are no direct flights into Laos from the UK; flights to Vientiane and Luang Prabang go via Bangkok.
-You can also enter by boat along the Mekong from Thailand.
+You can also enter by boat along the Mekong from Thailand or Cambodia, and from Vietnam or China by land.

 British passport holders require visas for Laos.
 Your passport must be valid for at least 6 months and have at least 2 blank pages.
 Visas can only be obtained on arrival in Laos, you will need to provide 1 passport photo, and $35 cash for a visa valid for 30 days.